What are Google’s Knowledge Graph Verticals?

-Google has multiple Vertical Knowledge Graphs.
+Google has multiple Knowledge Graph Verticals.
 Many people think only of the Main Knowledge Graph (which at Kalicube we also call the Knowledge Vault).
-There are, however, multiple Vertical Knowledge Graphs including Google Podcasts, Google Maps, Google Books, Google Scholar.
+There are, however, multiple Knowledge Graph Verticals including Google Podcasts, Google Maps, Google Books, Google Scholar.

 At Kalicube we have identified these distinct ways: